Massively Parallel Algorithms for Small Subgraph Counting: Counting subgraphs of size at most in bounded arboricity graphs

 \begin{definition}[Degeneracy and degeneracy ordering.]
-A \emph{degeneracy ordering} of a graph $G$, is an ordering obtained by repeatedly removing the minimal degree vertex and all the edges incident to this vertex.
+A \emph{degeneracy ordering} of a graph $G$, is an ordering obtained by repeatedly removing a minimum degree vertex and all the edges incident to this vertex.
 A vertex $u$ precedes a vertex $v$ in this ordering, $u\prec v$, if $u$ was removed before $v$.
-The \emph{degeneracy} of a graph $G$ is then the maximal outgoing degree over all vertices in a degeneracy ordering of $G$. \end{definition}
+The \emph{degeneracy} of a graph $G$ is then the maximum outgoing degree over all vertices in a degeneracy ordering of $G$. \end{definition}

-The following is a folklore result stating the relation between the arboricity of a graph and its degeneracy. \begin{theorem} For every graph $G$ with degeneracy $\kappa(G)$ and arboricity $\alpha(G)$,